This Content Is Only For Subscribers

 The afternoon wrapped up with a strong panel session titled Association Collab.
 Facilitated by Billie Moore, chief executive of the New Zealand Airports Association, the panel featured industry leaders Lisa Hopkins, James Doolan, and Rebecca Ingram.
 They dissected the current state of the visitor economy, reflecting on changes over the past year since the shift in government.
 This cross-sector dialogue delved into the interconnected roles of business events, tourism, hospitality, and accommodation in shaping New Zealand’s future visitor economy.

-Day one of the BEIA conference provided rich ideas, connections, and discussions, and the chance for delegates to then let their hair down, the more the better with BEIA’s conference dinner held at Taranaki’s iconic music venue, Bowl of Brooklyn, paying homage to Pop and Rock icons, past and present.
+Day one of the BEIA conference provided rich ideas, connections, and discussions, and the chance for delegates to then let their hair down, the more the better with BEIA’s conference dinner held at Taranaki’s iconic music venue, Bowl of Brooklyn, paying homage to pop and rock icons, past and present.